protyposis/yi-mirrorless-firmware-tools/README.md

 A similar header format can be found in the firmware of an unknown device C5932 / C5932-v84.
 A similar format, but with shorter length, can also be found on some Fujifilm cameras (e.g. Finepix S800).

+### Next steps

+ * Identify the purpose of sections 2 & 3
+ * Identify the exact format of the first section
+ * Disassemble first section
+ * Change something simple (e.g. the 500 shot limit in the beta firmware), repack FW file and upload to camera

 FAQ
 ---